-Review and extension of macroeconomic models of open economics.
-Dynamics, including cyclical dynamics.

-Introduction to the theory of economic policy.
-Rational expectations and macroeconomic policy.
-Theory and analysis of Australian fiscal, monetary, exchange rate, public and external debt, and incomes policy.
-International policy interdependence.
+This subject reviews and extends macroeconomic models of open economics.
+It looks at dynamics, including cyclical dynamics; the theory of economic policy; rational expectations and macroeconomic policy; theory and analysis of Australian fiscal, monetary, exchange rate, public and external debt, and incomes policy; and international policy interdependence.